 Pitchers developed their spitball techniques because it won matches.
 The only two American League hurlers to win 40 games in a single season were both spitballers: Jack Chesbro of the New York Highlanders (1904) and Ed Walsh of the Chicago White Sox (1908).

-But for baseball team owners, gate receipts at the ballpark was the main goal.
-They were looking for more excitement on the field to draw in the crowds.
-There were other reasons cited to discontinue the spitball: it was unsanitary, hard to control, difficult to field, stressful on a pitcher’s arm, and even too dangerous.
+For baseball team owners, gate receipts at the ballpark mattered most and they were looking for more excitement on the field to draw in the crowds.
+Other reasons cited to discontinue the spitball were: it was unsanitary, hard to control, difficult to field, stressful on a pitcher’s arm, and even too dangerous.

 But these points were either minor, or simply rejected.
 The main argument for eliminating the freak deliveries was to inject more dynamism into a hit-and-run sport that was dominated by small ball tactics.